Table of Contents

 Genetic Susceptibility to Autoimmune Diseases and Mechanisms

 Many studies have already proved that genetic polymorphisms are commonly involved in the development of autoimmune diseases.
-Afflicted individuals are found to have inherited multiple alleles necessary for them to confer susceptibility to a certain autoimmunity.
+Afflicted individuals are found to have inherited multiple alleles necessary for them to confer susceptibility to certain autoimmunity.
 This genetic component works with environmental factors in order to bring about manifestations of autoimmunity.

 Examples of autoimmune disease susceptibility genes